kaviarjs/core/DOCUMENTATION.md

 // You can get parameters via the getter, wrapping the key in %s const applicationUrl = container.get("%APPLICATION_URL%");

-// Or you can get them via container.get(Kernel).parameters.debug
+// Or you can get them via kernel.parameters
 ```

 You can inject parameters from kernel, or other services like this: